History of Catholic education in the United States: Irish in the Northeast.

 By 1890 the Irish, who controlled the Church in the U.S., had built an extensive network of parishes and parish schools ("parochial schools") across the urban Northeast and Midwest.
 The Irish and other Catholic ethnic groups looked to parochial schools not only to protect their religion, but to enhance their culture and language.

 Polish in Chicago

 Polish Americans arrived in large numbers, 1890–1914, concentrating in industrial and mining districts in the Northeast and Great Lakes areas.
 They often sent their children to parochial schools and encouraged their young women to become nuns and teachers.
 In 1932 close to 300,000 Polish Americans were enrolled in over 600 Polish grade schools in the United States.
 Very few of the Polish Americans who graduated from grade school at the time pursued high school or college.

 In Chicago, 35,862 students (60 percent of the Polish population) attended Polish parochial schools in 1920.
 Nearly every Polish parish in the American Catholic Church had a school, whereas in Italian parishes, it was typically one in ten parishes.

+Segregation in the South

+The first African American Catholic schools were established in states with large Catholic populations and a history of slavery, such as Maryland and Louisiana.

+Initially, Catholic schools in the South generally followed the pattern of segregation in public schools, sometimes enforced by law.
+However, most Catholic dioceses began moving ahead of public schools to desegregate.
+Prior to the desegregation of public schools, St. Louis was the first city to desegregate its Catholic schools in 1947.
+Following this, Catholic schools followed in Mississippi (1965), Atlanta (1962), Tennessee (1954), and Washington, DC (1948).
+Due to different integration plans in different locations, some schools decided to desegregate before public schools in their own communities.